lewagon/dotfiles/05-Rails/11-WX-MP-API/01-WX-API/README.md

 Let's try to add a search bar to be able to filter restaurants in the index to find the perfect restaurant!

 - How can we find what the user is searching for?
 - What active record method can we use to build a simple search engine?
-This can get you started `@restaurants = restaurant.where("name LIKE '%garden%'")`, make sure you understand this statement before going any further.
+This can get you started `@restaurants = Restaurant.where("name LIKE '%garden%'")`, make sure you understand this statement before going any further.
 - How can we make sure the index page still works like a traditional index, even if the user isn't searching anything?
 - How can we make sure the input is prefilled with the search query once the user searched?